 How It Works

-render_for(platform, presentation) resolves the platform’s renderer from the registry and returns its native payload; unregistered channels fall back to fallback_text.
+render_for(platform, presentation) resolves the platform’s renderer through the core registry and returns its native payload; unregistered channels fall back to fallback_text.

 adapt_presentation against its own get_limits() before mapping blocks, so button overflow, unsupported selects/web-apps, and label truncation are applied uniformly.